sysml/minicache/README.md

 #### Configure (optional)
 You can configure your build by enabling/disabling features in MiniCache's Makefile.
-For instance, a netmap frontend (via nmwrap) is activated by setting the following symbols:
+For instance, a netmap-based netfrontend is activated by setting the following symbols:

     ## vif